hungnguyenm/edgemax-acme/README.md

 ## Configure automatic renew

-If the management UI is accessible with the new valid certificte, you're ready to schedule task for automatic renewing certificate.
+If the management UI is accessible with the new valid certificate, you're ready to schedule task for automatic renewing certificate.
+The following commands create a cronjob to execute `renew.acme.sh` every 15 days, with the same arguments that we run earlier.
+At the time this guide is written, all Let's Encrypt certificates expire after 90 days.

 ```
 set system task-scheduler task renew.acme executable path /config/scripts/renew.acme.sh